');

 About Wilmington, DE

-Wilmington is a mid-sized city in Delaware with a population of 71,124 residents.
-The median household income is $55,269 per year, which is near the national average.
-The median age in Wilmington is 37 years.
+Wilmington is a mid-sized city located in Delaware with a population of 71,124 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,269 per year, which is 26% below the national median of $75,149.
+The median age of 37 years is close to the US median age of 38.9 years.

 How Wilmington Ranks in Delaware